mdyeates/daily-planner/README.md

 <h3 align="center">Daily Planner</h3>

   <p align="center">
   Make <em>every</em> hour count with this simple Daily Planner App.
-You can keep track of all your important appointments during a normal 9-5 work day!
+You can keep track of all important appointments during a normal 9-5 work day!

 <br />
 <a href="https://github.com/mdyeates/daily-planner"><strong>Explore the docs »</strong></a>